segmentio/segment-docs/src/connections/destinations/catalog/track-js/index.md

   2. Search for "Track JS" within the Destinations Catalog and confirm the Source you'd like to connect to.
   3. Drop in your Token as retrieved from your Track JS [set up page](https://my.trackjs.com/customer/login?returnUrl=%2fcustomer%2fsetup#install-locally).
   4. Our CDN is updated within 45 minutes.
 Then our snippet will start asynchronously loading Track JS onto your page.
 This means you should remove Track JS' snippet from your page.
-  5. The Track JS Destination doesn't utilize any Segment API calls (e.g. identify, track, etc) so, once it's loaded, it will automatically start recording error data.
+  5. The Track JS Destination doesn't use any Segment API calls (e.g. identify, track, etc) so, once it's loaded, it will automatically start recording error data.

 ## Non-supported options